Jon-Richards/jon-richards.github.io/README.md

 The application includes a "lib" directory, intended for code that can be used in other projects but is still under active development and not yet formalized into a standalone NPM package.
 Code in the Lib directory should have few to no dependencies, include fairly thorough unit tests, and include runtime validation in the event it is consumed with ECMAScript.

+### Vendor
+Wrappers for third party libraries.

 ### Tests
 Tests are written with Jest and Enzyme.
 All layers of the application should